 Biotechnology has a wide variety of career opportunities ranging from sales and marketing to research and development, to manufacturing and quality control and assurance.
-If you are looking for a job in a biotech company, or if are already working there, you need to understand you can’t get away with being just a warm body anymore.
+If you are looking for a job in a biotech company or if you are already working there, you need to understand you can’t get away with being just a warm body anymore.
 You need to see what you can give rather than get from your job.
 These are few things which you must consider if you are joining a biotech company:

 Table of Contents